 - Source: paste an AliExpress or Amazon URL, or bulk-import from a saved supplier list.
 The system pulls all variants, images, supplier price, and stock state.

-- Optimise: Ecomli's title engine generates a Cassini-tuned 80-character title using top-performing patterns from the same eBay category.
+- Optimize: Ecomli's title engine generates a Cassini-tuned 80-character title using top-performing patterns from the same eBay category.
 Item specifics fill from the supplier feed, missing required fields prompt before push.

 - Price: set a markup (percentage or fixed) and a margin floor.
 Ecomli computes the listing price after fees and shipping, and won't push a listing that would land below floor.